Redresses of the Karemma Ship

 Bajoran impulse ship

-Xantoras visitor ship We can see the CGI model one last time at Xantoras in ENT: "The Breach", as one of three visitor ships that has to leave the planet, the other two being another re-use of Qatai's vessel (left) and the ubiquitous "hammerhead" freighter (right).
+We can see the CG model one last time at Xantoras in ENT: "The Breach", as one of three visitor ships that has to leave the planet, the other two being another re-use of Qatai's vessel (left) and the ubiquitous hammerhead" freighter" (right).
 The originally Karemman model (top) was apparently not modified in any fashion for this appearance, it is the same that already appeared in DS9: "Shadows and Symbols" and "VOY: "Drive".

 This table summarizes all the variants and appearances of the ship model: